Local Startup Communities Are Helping Build the National Tech Landscape

 Enthusiasm for entrepreneurship and the steep cost of living in Silicon Valley and the San Francisco Bay area generally is stengthening startup communities in unexpected places.
 These startup hubs are popping up throughout the country in large cities like Austin, Denver and Los Angeles, as one might expect, but some of the most innovative groups across different industries are carving out names for themselves in smaller cities and counties.

-The tech meetup in Santa Cruz, Calif., has members focused on building next-generation transportation technologies.
-Santa Cruz native JoeBen Bevirt, 42, head of Joby Aviation, is developing an impressive and potentially change-making vertical take-off and landing aircraft that could reshape a landscape built for cars.
+The tech meetup in Santa Cruz, Calif., has members focused on building next-generation transportation technologies, the Santa Cruz Sentinel writes.
+Santa Cruz native JoeBen Bevirt, head of Joby Aviation, is developing an impressive and potentially change-making vertical take-off and landing aircraft.

 A meetup for Hudson Valley developers, entrepreneurs, designers, startups, and “anyone interested in technology” boasts big-time sponsors like AT&T, and O’Reilly Media.
 Tech Talent South, a New Orleans meetup, offers “Kids Code Mondays,” where children ages 9-13 congregate for an afternoon of different coding topics each week.